By Eugene, CEO, February 8, 2026

 How customization affects resale and marketability

-Highly specialized layouts can narrow your buyer pool.
-To protect value, document all work, keep systems standard where possible, and retain receipts and warranties.
-Well-executed, high-quality upgrades that improve reliability or capability often add value.
+Highly special layouts can narrow your buyer pool.
+To protect value, write down all work, keep systems standard where you can, and keep receipts and warranties.
+Well-done, high-end changes that improve trust or ability often add value.

 Strategies to protect value (documenting work, standardizing systems)

-Keep thorough records, use widely recognized components, and avoid overly idiosyncratic choices that might deter future buyers.
+Keep thorough records, use widely known parts, and avoid overly unique choices that might deter future buyers.

 Case studies / example scenarios